 “If/Then” logic suddenly became “What-if/I-Have-No-Clue” scenarios as the norm because we’d never lived anything like it.
 These unknowns crept into our personal lives too.
 And they continue to perplex us:

 - What if high school sports hadn’t been canceled last spring; would my 12th-grader be in college on a baseball scholarship right now?

 - What if quarantine had never happened; would I have missed out on that new friend I made out walking amongst neighbors sharing my same wicked case of cabin fever?

-- What if I had purchased stock in Peloton in January 2020; would I have gotten rich when all the gyms shut down 2 months later?
+- What if I had purchased stock in Peloton right before COVID hit; would I have gotten rich when all the gyms shut down 2 months later?
 What should I invest in this year?

 Point is, we have no idea.
 And quite possibly, we never will.
 With the flow of historical wisdom upended, so much data in our personal and professional lives has become an outlier.
 Fortunately, there are advanced demand planning tools that prove very useful in accelerating recovery for our customers.

 So what options do you have?
 Bright Forecast offers 5 advanced demand planning tools with flexible parameters that use a mix of traditional and machine learning-based forecasting algorithms, depending on what you need to do.